Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 ## Conclusion

-Churn was unevenly distributed across the customer base.
-Germany, customers aged 40–59, inactive customers, and customers with three or four products showed the strongest concentrations of risk.
-Combined-segment analysis further identified inactive German customers as high-rate groups, while inactive female customers in France contributed the largest churn volume among the 12 segments.
+Churn was not evenly distributed across the customer base.
+The highest concentrations of risk appeared in Germany, among customers aged 40–59, among inactive customers, and among customers with three or four products.
+The combined-segment analysis also identified inactive German customers as high-rate groups, while inactive female customers in France contributed the largest churn volume among the 12 segments.

-These findings provide evidence-based priorities for deeper investigation.
-They do not explain why customers churned, so the next step would be to combine this analysis with behavioural and customer-experience data and evaluate retention actions through controlled testing.
+These findings give the bank evidence-based priorities for further investigation.
+They do not explain why customers churned.
+The next step would be to combine this analysis with behavioural and customer-experience data, then evaluate retention actions through controlled testing.